Gender Equality Action Plan 2025 to 2030

 Athena SWAN at SETU

 SETU is a member of the Athena SWAN Charter in Ireland since 2017.
-SETU obtained a legacy logo award in 2020 in recognition of the work of the partner institutes on Gender Equality to date.
-In 2022, SETU approved a new Gender Equality Action plan for the university.
-A new SETU Self-Assessment Team (SAT) has now being established and is preparing the application with a view to submit in January 2025.
+SETU obtained a legacy Bronze Institutional award in 2020 in recognition of the work of the partner institutes on Gender Equality to date.
+In January 2025, SETU approved a new Gender Equality Action plan for the university, following an extensive self-assessment by the SETU Self-Assessment Team (SAT).
+SETU also applied for a full Athena Swan Bronze Award in January 2025.